Judge orders Minnesota to fund legislature through Oct. 1

-Qatar riyal FX market in chaos but bankers believe peg still solid

-* Hit low of 3.81 to dollar offshore in spot market this week

-June 27 A judge on Tuesday ordered the state of Minnesota to fund its legislature until Oct.
+June 27 (Reuters) - A judge on Tuesday ordered the state of Minnesota to fund its legislature until Oct.
 1 while litigation challenging a gubernatorial veto works its way through the legal system.

 Ramsey County District Court Chief Judge John Guthmann also ordered the state Senate to make rent and debt service payments for an office building and parking garage.